-- Non-residents of the Library District who pay taxes to support the Library District.
+- Non-residents of the Library District who pay taxes to support FVRL.
 This includes individuals who own a business or property located within the Library District but live elsewhere.

 - Limitations on borrowing and Internet privileges and suspension of privileges

-The Board of Trustees is responsible for ensuring the prudent use of the taxpayers' investment.
-Fort Vancouver Regional Library District has a great deal of trust in its borrowers.
-Our fine-free system is an expression of that faith.
-Therefore, the Board has established rules for the borrowing of materials intended to provide equitable and convenient access to the resources of the Library District.
+FVRL has a great deal of trust in its borrowers.
+The Board of Trustees is responsible for ensuring the prudent use of the taxpayers’ investment.
+Therefore, the Board has established rules for the borrowing of materials intended to provide equitable and convenient access to the resources of FVRL.